grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/11 Environment variables.md

 #### ⚠️ Warning

-By default, passing system environment variables does not work for `k6 archive`, `k6 cloud` and `k6 inspect`.
-It is a security measure to avoid the risk of uploading sensitive data to k6 Cloud.
-You can override this mode by explicitly specifying [--include-system-env-vars](/using-k6/options/#include-system-env-vars).
+By default, passing system environment variables doesn't work for `k6 archive`, `k6 cloud`, and `k6 inspect`.
+This is a security measure to avoid the risk of uploading sensitive data to k6 Cloud.
+To override this mode, specify [--include-system-env-vars](/using-k6/options/#include-system-env-vars).

 </Collapsible>

 ## Configure k6 options with environment variables

-k6 [options](/using-k6/options) can be configured by passing environment variables.
-Consider the following basic test script:
+You can also configure k6 [options](/using-k6/options) with environment variables.
+Consider this script:

 ```javascript
 import http from 'k6/http';